gavincanete/TimeTableManagement/README.md

 2) On the Assets Category, click the dropdown and select the time_table_management.apk
 3) Select the downloaded App.
 When prompted with security from Chrome, set allow install unknown app from your mobile settings
-4) Select the back button and install the app
+4) Click the back button and install the app

 ## Screen Shots